jundalisay/superb/content/en/research/benham/palmistry/part-2/chapter-05-heart.md

-+++
+---
-title=  "The Heart Line"
+title: "The Heart Line"
+# heading: "Chapter 10"
+# date: 2021-11-20
+image: "/photos/objects/hand.jpg"
-description=  "The line of Heart rises from some point under or near the finger of Jupiter, and traces its way across the hand under the Mounts, ending on the percussion" image=  "/photos/acecard.jpg" linkb=  "/research/benham/palmistry/part-2/chapter-04-age" linkbtext=  "Chapter 4" linkf=  "/research/benham/palmistry/part-2/chapter-06-head" linkftext=  "Chapter 6"
+description: "The line of Heart rises from some point under or near the finger of Jupiter, and traces its way across the hand under the Mounts, ending on the percussion."
-+++
+linkb: "/research/benham/palmistry/part-2/chapter-09-affection"
+linkbtext: "Chapter 9"
+linkf: "/research/benham/palmistry/part-2/chapter-28-girdle"
+linkftext: "Chapter 28"
+---

 Upon entering our bodies through the finger of Jupiter, the first line reached by the Electric Current is the line of Heart.
 It is so named because it accurately reflects the heart's condition and operation.

 It deals with that central life-sustaining mechanism which pumps and controls the blood stream, which, by its quantity and quality, so largely affects our health and temperament.

 The line of Heart rises from some point under or near the finger of Jupiter.
-It traces its way across the hand under the Mounts, ending on the percussion.
+- It traces its way across the hand under the Mounts, ending on the percussion.

 This line does not have any normal starting or stopping place.
-What might be normal with one subject would not be with another.
+- What might be normal with one subject would not be with another.

 The line of Heart must always be considered in relation to the individual on which it is seen.

 The old saying, that a person has a "warm heart" or a "great deal of heart," has become synonymous with the idea that these persons are affectionate and sympathetic.

 This is largely true, for we have already seen that the action of a strong heart is followed by pink color, indicating warmth and health, and this we know produces genial, sympathetic people.

 Plenty of blood, pumped by a strong heart, means the antithesis of whiteness and coldness.

 So a "warm heart" really refers to the physical health of that organ, and the warmth that follows good blood supply, which condition produces the consequent attraction towards its fellow-men peculiar to such natures.